steven-isbell/functional-principles/README.md

 * Immutability
     * Predictability
         * Immutability encourages the creation of data, rather than the destruction of exisiting structures.
-        * This means that when you're moving data structures around, passing them to different functions or scopes, you're never changing the original structure.
+        * This means that when you're moving data structures around, passing them to different functions or scopes, you're never changing the original structure and only passing copies.
         * It focuses on understanding the flow of data over time which makes our data predicatable and trackable.
 This is called Mutation Tracking.
+        * By using copies of structures, we also avoid side effects, keeping our functions pure.
+        * JavaScript is incredibly flexible and allows you to change values on the fly from anywhere that has access to it's reference.
+This is also one of the primary causes of bugs. `Why did that value change??` With immutability, we limit the scope for `what` changed a value and `why` it was changed.
     * Performance
+        * In many cases, immutability can improve the performance of your application by taking advantage of `shared data structures`
 * Referential Transparency
 * Composition
 * Currying